gabriel-dehan/poe-watch-api/README.md

 #### Item properties

-All properties have an accessor you can use, e.g: `item.id`, `item.name`, `item.hardcore`.
+All properties have an accessor you can use, e.g: `item.id`, `item.name`, `item.category`.
-All boolean properties have an additionnal question mark accessor, e.g:  `item.hardcore?`.
+All boolean properties have an additionnal question mark accessor, e.g:  `item.gem_is_corrupted?`.

 Items only have relevant properties (e.g: map tiers only on maps, stack_size only on currencies, etc...)